xsdk-project/HandsOnLessons/lessons/atpesc-instructions.md

 ## Optional Visualization Instructions

+Some of the hands-on exercises have optional visualization instructions and use a variety of visualization tools.

+Getting a room of more than 70 people with different laptops working with remote visualization from cooley is not something either our tight agenda or our staff are prepared to support.
+In addition, where necessary, the hands-on leader(s) will demonstrate the use of some tools and learners can follow along at those points.

+There is a whole day of activity devoted to visualization resources and tools in the ATPESC agenda on August 9th.

+Nonetheless, we are providing here some instructions and tools for those would like to persue getting remote visualization working for these exercises.

-Some of the hands-on exercises have optional visualization instructions.
-This requires a VNC connection from your laptop to cooley.
-We have a convince script (to be run on your laptop) that can help with setting up a VNC connection to cooley.
+We have a devloped a script (to be run on your laptop) that can help with setting up a VNC connection to cooley.
 It can work on MacOS, and with some Linux VNC clients (vinagre, vncviewer).
 However the script is fragile and might not work with everyones setup - hence this is optional.
 This script will do several things

  - Logs you into cooley once with your token
  - Sets up SSH Control Master so you only have to log into cooley with your token once for the whole day and password-less will work thereafter